FardinAhsan146/TalkToYoutuber/README.md

 * I want to refactor the code and make it database, api and interface agnostic for the most part.
 * I want to add in fuzz and regression testing.
+* I want to add a feature where the user can pass in query params to the vector db in their message.
+This will allow for even better context fetching.
+For example, I might what to know japaneats favorite sushi restaurant in Tokyo.
+The match might not be a restaurant in tokyo.
+I can pass in a query param like `{"$includes":"tokyo"}` so I get context that has certain keywords.
+This will be a nice to have, but I will do this after I handle the major performance improvements.